Agoric/documentation/main/zoe/guide/offer-safety.md

 For example, the user escrows assets with Zoe by submitting payments using keywords.
-In this example, I would send Zoe a $100 payment to escrow my offer, as Zoe expects to be able to immediately escrow the payment.
+In this example, I would send Zoe a $100 payment to escrow my offer, as Zoe expects to be able to immediately escrow the `give:`-specified payment.

 After the user escrows, they get a promise for a payout from Zoe.
-This is the payout offer safety is enforced over.
+This is the payout that offer safety is enforced over.
 The payout *must* be either what the user wanted (an event ticket in the above example) or a full refund of what they escrowed ($100 in this example).